 How to Get a Library Card

 To sign up in-person, visit your nearest branch.
-You will need current name and address identification, such as a driver’s license, Ontario photo card, health card (with address on the back) or a utility bill.
+You will need current name and address identification, such as a driver’s licence, Ontario photo card, health card (with address on the back), or a utility bill.

 The information collected for library cards needs to be updated once a year.
 Visit the library or call your local branch to renew your card.

 Teens (ages 13 to 15)

 Teens can obtain a library card with a student ID card, official school letter, or report card.

 Children (age 12 and under)

 A parent/guardian must be present for a child to get a library card.